Eschatologue/CM_wiki/docs/class/wizard/hedge-mage.md

 *Learning your magic out in the wild instead of the controlled environment of a formal school has made you hardier than most wizards.*

-When you fail a Constitution saving throw to maintain concentration on a spell, you can use a **:rsc-r: Reaction**{ .rsc } to grant yourself a bonus to the result equal to your Intelligence modifier (minimum of +1), potentially turning failure into a success.
+When you fail a Constitution saving throw to maintain concentration on a spell, you can use a **:rsc-r: Reaction**{.rsc} to grant yourself a bonus to the result equal to your Intelligence modifier (minimum of +1), potentially turning failure into a success.

 ### Level 14: Arcane Conservation